 Activate the tool

-And that’s all there is to the Reshape feature.
-After reading this article, you should know the basics of this tool; how to use it and know about its different applications.
-Of course, the graphics shown here were just examples, and using this tool on other shapes will give you slightly different effects, but its underlying principles will always stay the same.
+And that’s about it for the Reshape.
+After reading this article, you should know the basics of the Reshape tool and how to use it, know about its different applications and how to implement and customize its settings.
+Of course, the graphics shown here were just examples, and using this tool on other shapes and Paths will give you slightly different effects, but its underlying principles will always stay the same.